 The Victorian Curriculum is framed around learning standards and capabilities as listed below.
 Each of these have learning descriptors that identify the content, skills and processes students are required to learn right through to the Victorian Certificate of Education.

 To ensure the students have access to the domain curriculum areas of The Arts, Physical Education and Languages; teachers trained specifically in these areas meet the children weekly for a 40-minute lesson.
-In 2021 this is Japanese, Performing Arts, Physical Education and Visual Arts.
+In 2022 this is Japanese, Sustainability, Physical Education and Visual Arts.